jaydenaung/gkelab/README.md

 ### gke_setup.sh

-This is the script that builds GKE cluster.
+This is the script that builds a GKE cluster.
 The script will create the following:

 1. A GKE cluster
 2. A Deployment